2025 fishery management measures

 Engagement:

-- A technical working group of harvesters, right whale experts, and departmental officials meets regularly throughout the year to discuss management issues in related to right whales in Canadian waters
+- A technical working group of harvesters, right whale experts, and Departmental officials meet regularly throughout the year to discuss management issues in related to right whales in Canadian waters.

-- An annual North Atlantic right whale advisory meeting with stakeholders takes place each November
+- An annual North Atlantic right whale advisory meeting with stakeholders takes place each Fall.

 - Date modified: